Last updated on September 25th, 2023

 There is a good chance that this post contains affiliate links.
 If you follow one of them and make an order, we may receive a small commission (for which we will be mega grateful) at no extra cost to you.

 This list with tips for Africa travel is applicable to Sub-Saharan Africa, excluding South Africa as a country.
-No matter where exactly in Sub-Saharan Africa you travel, taking into consideration these tips is very important.
+No matter where exactly in Sub-Saharan Africa you travel (be it Kenya, Cameroon, Nigeria, or other countries), taking into consideration these tips is very important.
 So.. let’s dive in.

 1. Vaccinations and First-Aid Kit

 Yellow Fever Vaccination

 There is only one mandatory vaccination a traveler to most African countries should get.
 And that’s a yellow fever vaccine.
 Keep in mind that this type of vaccine is a live attenuated viral vaccine which means that not everyone can tolerate it well.
 Make sure to get it in advance and once done, relax.
 A single shot of a yellow fever vaccine will last a lifetime.

 Also, I would suggest having a clothing insect repellent (this one in particular) because it’s one of only a few repellents that keeps Yellow Fever Mosquitos away.
 Besides mosquitos, it also protects against ticks and chiggers.